AbbieNgXinYi/Istor-a/README.md

 3) For the Pandora Box application, simply create a new project to start off.
 Subsequently, you may either use the assets given by Christie in their own **Christie folder** in **Windows(C:)**, or add your own content by adding into the **Christie folder**.

+4) To add your own content, go to file explorer, click on **Windows(C:)**.
+Then find and click on **Christie**.

+5) In the **Christie folder**, click on **content**.
+Then drag the content you will be using into the **content folder**.

-4) To use display the content, drag the content to a layer.
-To preview your content, **right click on local or desktop**, and click on **toggle preview**.
+6) To project out your content, drag the content to a layer in the timeline in pandora box.

+7) To preview your content in pandora box, **right click on local or desktop**, find and click on **toggle preview**.

-5) As this software is a projection software, we can also add something called **editable mesh**, to help us size our content depending on our display area.
+8) As this software is a projection software, we can also add something called **editable mesh**, to help us size and fit our content depending on our display area.
 Right click on your project folder and click on **Add Editable Mesh**.
 You may rename the mesh to your liking.

-6) As we are using a phidget control system, we will be adding cues to our video timeline.
+9) As we are using a phidget control system, we will be adding cues to our video timeline.

-7) To add a cue, go to the time you wish to add a cue, right click, and click on **Add Cue Here**.
+10) To add a cue, go to the time you wish to add a cue, right click, and click on **Add Cue Here**.

-8) There are different functions in cue, **Play, Pause, Stop, Jump and Wait**:
+11) There are different functions in cue, **Play, Pause, Stop, Jump and Wait**:
     * **Play** function is a play button
     * **Pause** function pauses the video at that the current cue time
     * **Stop** function stops the entire sequence/timeline from playing